mattischrome/console-blog/content/posts/time-and-time-again-by-ben-elton/index.md

 - Novels
 - Fifteen
 title: Ben Elton, Time and Time Again
-heroImage: ../../assets/images/defaultHero.jpg
-description: Time and Time Again is a ridiculously stupid novel by Ben Elton.
-A shadowy sect (established by
 ---
 Time and Time Again is a ridiculously stupid novel by Ben Elton.
 A shadowy sect (established by Isaac Newton no less!) recruits a soldier to go back in time and prevent Franz Ferdinand's assassination in Sarajevo in August 1914.
 I wonder if it all goes to plan and everyone lives happily ever after with no weird timey-wimey after-effects?